-- Child and Family Team (CFT) - Staff members who facilitate Child and Family Team meetings are required to complete this course within 90-days of the staff member's hire date.
-Please refer to AHCCCS Policy [AMPM220](#) (Attachments A, B, C & D) for additional requirements and competency assessment expectations. - Early and Periodic Screening, Diagnostic and Treatment (EPSDT) - Please refer to: [Chapter 100 - Mercy Care Provider Manual - General Terms](#): Chapter 5 - Early Periodic Screening, Diagnostic and Treatment (EPSDT) for requirements. - Unique Needs of Children Involved with DCS - Providers servicing children and families involved with Department of Child Safety (DCS) are required to complete this course within 90-days of the staff member's hire date.
+- Child and Adolescent Level of Care Utilization System (CALOCUS) - Staff members completing CASII assessments are required to have training in this prior to using the assessment tool with members.
+On-going competency assessments are also required to evaluate a staff member's knowledge and skills. - Effective 10/1/20: This requirement is currently on hold pending the direction of AHCCCS - Child and Family Team (CFT) - Staff members who facilitate Child and Family Team meetings are required to complete this course within 90-days of the staff member's hire date.
+Please refer to the [AHCCCS Child and Family Team Practice Tool](#) for additional requirements and competency assessment expectations. - Early Childhood Service Intensity Instrument (ECSII) - Staff members completing ECSII who are employed with an agency receiving funding through Targeted Investment are required to complete this course prior to using the assessment tool with members. - Early and Periodic Screening, Diagnostic and Treatment (EPSDT) - Please refer to: [Chapter 100 - Mercy Care Provider Manual - General Terms](#): Chapter 5 - Early Periodic Screening, Diagnostic and Treatment (EPSDT) for requirements. - Unique Needs of Children Involved with DCS - Providers servicing children and families involved with Department of Child Safety (DCS) are required to complete this course within 90-days of the staff member's hire date.